Art-Sells/Arells/Build-Notes.md

 *It was 90% in the beginning, but after talking to some buyers, many were hesitant in paying the 90% royalty and without anyone to buy your art, our mission to help you financially fails, so we had to lower it to 40% (which is the highest royalty payment for artists compared to any other online store)...
 This, coupled with our Price After Purchase system makes Arells the best online marketplace for Artists not just today, but the best that has ever existed...*
 - - 2.0 profile creation (you won't have to create new art when creating your profile, you'll be able to link as many wallet(addresses) to your store(profile) on top of USDC (which Wallet to download before launch day, creating a polygon account, etc)
-- "Promotional campaign" for Arells 1.0 = Polygon/Matic (Niche) Audience on X/Twitter "Buy art that never loses value!
-Arells is a polygon digital asset (NFT) marketplace that obscures bear markets.".

 #### If Time Allows:
 - Resolve "Price After Purchase Price after not 0.00ing in listing issue"
-- Resolve "Price After Purchase Collector loading pop-up issue"
+- Resolve "Price After Purchase Collector (buy) loading price pop-up issue"
 - Polish "Add" button edges

+##### Launch Day E-mail:
+- Marketing Rotation on X/Twitter rotation/schedule (inform and give store URL) No notifications in purchases (until next few releases of Arells_ so to keep track of any purchases, check Polygon(Matic) balance weekly to notice any balance increases on your wallet until we allow profile creations on Arells)

+##### After Launch:
+- Create/Prepare Discord & Twitter Page "Promotional campaign" for Arells 1.0 = Polygon/Matic (Niche) Audience on X/Twitter "Buy art that never loses value!
+Arells is a polygon digital asset (NFT) marketplace that obscures bear markets.".
 ________________________________________________________________________________________________________________________________________________

 ## Arells 1.5